lexiccn/ExternusAPI/wiki/Getting_Started.md

 }
 ```

-The dependency can then be manipulated as follows.
+The dependency is manipulated as follows.
 ```java
 //The following returns true if
 //  - the dependency plugin is on the server